kiaram2249/sep10-freedom-project-/blog/entry07.md

 I learned the still in **how to learn** because I had to learn my tool **A-frame** all on my own.
 I had to tinker and find videos in how to use **A-frame**.
 I had to slowly learn the tool so that I can use it onto my website and MVP project.
 This skill will always be with me because I am learning new things everyday, so over time I am learning this skill over and over again.

+## Engineering Design Process

+I finished step 4 and step 5 (planing and creating).
+I'm done with those steps because I planned in how I want my webiste to look like and what I want to do with my **A-frame**.
+As well I'm done creating it.
+The next step that I need to go into is step 6 and step 7 (test and improve).
+When I go into step 6 I want to test and see if my website works that way I want it to work.
+However, for step 7 I know that I need to make improvements on my website and on to **A-frame** as well because I know that I can do better and make it better as well.
+So, for now I am gonna focus on step 6 and see if everything works first before making any improvements on it.

+## Professionalism